 But for a really rewarding search experience, try using Siri.
-You can ask for a variety of Apple Music-related things, like “Play Niki Minaj,” or simply “play me something upbeat,” and the Music app will dutifully respond with customized playlists based on your request.
+You can ask for a variety of Apple Music-related things, like, “Play Nicki Minaj,” or simply, “Play me something upbeat,” and the Music app will dutifully respond with customized playlists based on your request.

 The Now Playing window lets you control the playback of the current track, but it’s much more than play/pause and skip forward and back.
-Bringing up the full-screen version of the window shows you the relevant album cover for the track, but the real magic is in the three-dot contextual menu below the volume slider.
-Tapping those three dots gives you a wealth of additional options such as:
+Bringing up the full-screen version of the window shows you the relevant album cover for the track, but the real magic is in the three-dot contextual menu below the volume slider and the various shortcut icons available.
+Depending on whether you’re using the iOS app or the desktop app, tapping those three dots gives you a wealth of additional options, such as:

-- Add to a playlist: Lets you add the track to an existing playlist or create a new one
+- Add to Playlist: lets you add the track to an existing playlist or create a new one.

-- Share Song: Shares the info for the track via iOS’s normal share options like Messages and Mail.
+- Share: shares a link to the track, album, or lyrics via iOS’ normal share options like Messages and Mail.

-- Lyrics: Displays the lyrics for the song in a new window.
-As of iOS 13, this now includes Live Lyrics, a karaoke-style feature that helps you follow along.
+- Lyrics button: displays the lyrics for the song in a full-screen view on iOS or along the right pane on the desktop app.
+As of iOS 13, this now includes Live Lyrics, a karaoke-style feature that helps you follow along as the words scroll.
 Not every song is supported.
-Android users needn’t apply just yet.

 A slightly hidden option within Apple Music is the ability to check in on the music your friends are listening to.
-Before you can do this, you need to activate your Apple Music profile by tapping on the person silhouette at the top of the Listen Now screen.
-After assigning yourself a user name and a public name, the Music app will take a look at your iOS contacts and figure which of your friends are also on Apple Music.
+Before you can do this, you need to activate your Apple Music profile by tapping on the Person silhouette at the top of the Listen now screen.
+After assigning yourself a user name and a public name, the Music app will take a look at your iOS contacts and figure out which of your friends are also on Apple Music.

 Yep, there’s an EQ, but it’s pretty limited at the moment.
 You won’t be able to make individual adjustments across the sonic spectrum, as Apple limits you to a collection of presets.
 On iOS, you’ll need to venture outside the Apple Music app to access it, which can be annoying if you’re a genre-hopper.
 Find it in Settings > Music > EQ.

 Apple Music works on more than just iPhones.
-In fact, it works on all Apple devices, including iPads, Macs, Apple Watch (including on the LTE models), Apple TV, HomePod, HomePod mini, and CarPlay.
+In fact, it works on all Apple devices, including iPads, Macs, Apple Watch (including on the cellular models), Apple TV, HomePod Mini, and CarPlay.